tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 - **Chapter Pages**
     - When user opens a chapter, `fetchPageList` will be called and it will return a list of `Page`
     - While a chapter is open the reader will call `fetchImageUrl` to get URLs for each page of the manga
+- **Notes**
+    - Some time while you are writing code, you may find no use for some inherited methods, if so just override them and throw exceptions: `throw Exception("Not used")`
+    - You probably will find `getUrlWithoutDomain` useful when parsing the target source URLs.
+    - If possible try to stick to the general workflow from`ParsedHttpSource` and `HttpSource`, breaking them may cause you more headache than necessary.
+    -  When reading the code documentation it helps to follow the subsequent called methods in the the default implementation from the `app`, while trying to grasp the general workflow.
+    - Set the thumbnail cover when possible.
+When parsing the list of manga during latest, search, browse.
+If not the site will get a new request for every manga that doesn't have a cover shown,  even if the user doesnt click into the manga.

 ## Running